getsentry/sentry/src/sentry/replays/blueprints/api.md

 - Parameters

   - project (optional, string)
   - id (required, array[string]) - The id of the replay to retrieve.
 Can be specified multiple times.
-  - per_page (optional, number) - The per page limit should match the number of ids requested.
-    Default: 10
-  - offset (optional, number)
-    Default: 0
+A maximum of 100 id's can be specified.

 ### Browse Replays Viewed [GET]